filecoin-project/lotus-docs/content/en/storage-providers/operate/lotus-miner-cli.md

    lotus-miner sectors command [command options] [arguments...]

 COMMANDS:
-   status             Get the seal status of a sector by its number list               List sectors refs               List References to sectors update-state       ADVANCED: manually update the state of a sector, this may aid in error recovery pledge             store random data in a sector check-expire       Inspect expiring sectors expired            Get or cleanup expired sectors renew              Renew expiring sectors while not exceeding each sector's max life extend             Extend sector expiration terminate          Terminate sector on-chain then remove (WARNING: This means losing power and collateral for the removed sector) remove             Forcefully remove a sector (WARNING: This means losing power and collateral for the removed sector (use 'terminate' for lower penalty)) mark-for-upgrade   Mark a committed capacity sector for replacement by a sector with deals seal               Manually start sealing a sector (filling any unused space with junk) set-seal-delay     Set the time, in minutes, that a new sector waits for deals before sealing starts get-cc-collateral  Get the collateral required to pledge a committed capacity sector batching           manage batch sector operations help, h            Shows a list of commands or help for one command
+   status                Get the seal status of a sector by its number list                  List sectors refs                  List References to sectors update-state          ADVANCED: manually update the state of a sector, this may aid in error recovery pledge                store random data in a sector check-expire          Inspect expiring sectors expired               Get or cleanup expired sectors renew                 Renew expiring sectors while not exceeding each sector's max life extend                Extend sector expiration terminate             Terminate sector on-chain then remove (WARNING: This means losing power and collateral for the removed sector) remove                Forcefully remove a sector (WARNING: This means losing power and collateral for the removed sector (use 'terminate' for lower penalty)) snap-up               Mark a committed capacity sector to be filled with deals abort-upgrade         Abort the attempted (SnapDeals) upgrade of a CC sector, reverting it to as before mark-for-upgrade      Mark a committed capacity sector for replacement by a sector with deals seal                  Manually start sealing a sector (filling any unused space with junk) set-seal-delay        Set the time, in minutes, that a new sector waits for deals before sealing starts get-cc-collateral     Get the collateral required to pledge a committed capacity sector batching              manage batch sector operations match-pending-pieces  force a refreshed match of pending pieces to open sectors without manually waiting for more deals help, h               Shows a list of commands or help for one command

 OPTIONS:
-   --help, -h     show help (default: false) --version, -v  print the version (default: false)
+   --help, -h  show help (default: false)

 ```